sakanomichi/SillyTavern-Ghostfinder/README.md

 ## What are Boundary Messages?

-When you hide messages in SillyTavern (system messages, swipes, etc.), "boundary messages" are the first visible messages that come after those hidden sections.
+When you hide messages in SillyTavern (system messages, OOC messages, etc.), "boundary messages" are the first visible messages that come after those hidden sections.
 Ghostfinder helps you quickly navigate to these boundaries, making it easy to jump between different conversation segments.

 ## Why Ghostfinder?

 Hidden messages are denoted with a ghost icon.
-I thought this would be cute.
+I thought a ghostfinding lantern would be cute. 👻

 ## Features